 Restrictive covenants in the case of redundancy and other dismissals

-So long as a restrictive covenant is reasonable and enforceable as per the above, a restrictive covenant will usually run from the employee’s last date of employment (unless the employee has been on garden leave and there is a clause in their contract stating that restrictive covenants will be reduced by any period spent on garden leave).
-It does not matter what the reason for dismissal is or indeed whether the dismissal is unfair, if the restrictive covenants are enforceable, they will apply.
+A restrictive covenant will usually run from the employee’s last date of employment (unless there is a clause in their contract stating that restrictive covenants will be reduced by any period spent on garden leave).
+It does not matter what the reason for the employee’s dismissal is or whether the dismissal is unfair.If the restrictive covenants are otherwise enforceable, they will apply in the usual way.

 PILONs and restrictive covenants

-If an employment contract states that an employer can terminate the contract by paying in lieu of an employee’s notice (PILON) period, terminating employment without a notice period and making a payment in respect of this is legitimate and not in breach of contract.
-Post-termination restrictions in the employee’s contract remain in full force and effect, unless there is another repudiatory breach of the employment contract by the employer.
+An employment contract may allow for an employer to make payment in lieu of an employee’s notice (PILON) period, rather than the employee serving out their notice period.
+Such a provision should state whether the PILON should just represent the employee’s basic pay or should also include the value of other benefits.
+In that case, making a PILON is legitimate and not in breach of contract.
+Therefore, any post-termination restrictions in the employee’s contract would remain in full force and effect, unless there was another repudiatory breach of the employment contract by the employer.

 Is the situation different when an employee resigns?

-Apart from in the case of resignation because of constructive unfair dismissal, after an employee resigns any restrictive covenants which are enforceable under the usual rules will continue to bind an employee after they leave their employment.
+Apart from in the case of an employee resigning in response to a repudiatory breach of contract by an employer, after an employee resigns any restrictive covenants which are enforceable under the usual rules will continue to bind an employee after they leave their employment.